-Hicks, a Republican, was the representative for Pennsylvania's 20th congressional district from 1895 to 1899.
+Hicks was the representative for Pennsylvania’s 20th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Aug 1893 to Mar 1899, Hicks missed 428 of 718 roll call votes, which is 59.6%.
 This is much worse than the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.